Insalata Caprese (known in the States as a Caprese Salad) is a traditional Italian appetizer made with simple and fresh summery ingredients.

-Yes, they are simple, but they are so fresh and bright, and remind me of summer.
+Yes, they are simple, but they are so fresh and bright, and they remind me of summer.

-Just look at the colors of the Italian flag in there!
+Just look at how the salad shows off the colors of the Italian flag!

 - 1 large, firm tomato